Since 1973, and we are very proud that we still represent two of our original clients.

 NNN is a type of lease that requires the tenant to pay—in addition to the base rent—all costs associated with operating the space (cleaning, utilities, etc.), real estate taxes, and insurance.

 A full service (FS) lease includes all the costs associated with your tenancy: utilities, cleaning, real estate taxes, and management fees.
-If the landlord is advertising a full service rental rate then you can assume you will have no other monthly charges.
-That said, in many cases the tenant will be responsible for a prorated share of any increases in these related costs after the first year of tenancy.
+If the landlord is advertising a full service rental rate then you will have no other monthly charges.
+However, in many cases the tenant will be responsible for a prorated share of any increases after the first year of tenancy.

 A letter of intent is a document in which two parties can negotiate the basic terms of a real estate transaction, be it a sale or a lease.
-Once both parties reach an agreement on terms, the document can be executed by both parties as an indication of willingness to enter into a formal agreement.
-To be clear, though, even after you sign an LOI, you can change your mind on any of the lease terms or on the deal altogether, although that might be frowned upon by the other party.
+Once both parties reach an agreement on terms, the document can be executed by both parties.
+An LOI is non-binding and is usually the first step before signing a lease agreement.

 The “rentable” number is the total square feet used to calculate the rental rate and may include the tenant’s proportionate share of the lobby, hallways, and other common areas in the building available to and used by all the building’s tenants.
 The “useable” number is the actual amount of square feet within the walls of the space being leased—in other words, the space available for the tenant’s exclusive use.